[Feature] Brussels: Elderly people on virus front line

 As a caretaker nurse specialised in helping elderly people who live alone, she is today facing a new kind of battle.

-The pandemic caused by Covid-19 has spread throughout much of the world with Belgium going into a semi-lockdown to contain a virus with no known cure.
+The pandemic caused by Covid-19 has spread throughout much of the world, with Belgium going into a semi-lockdown to contain a virus with no known cure.

 While the virus appears to have largely spared the young, it has hit older people hard and others with underlying medical conditions.
 The average age of death among one cluster of those infected in Italy was 81.